averyxlin/iPodify/frontend/README.md

 - **Visual Feedback**: Cards show cover art with fallback placeholders when images fail to load
 - **Responsive Design**: Grid adapts from 1 column on mobile to 5 columns on large screens

+### iPod Interface
+- **Play/Pause Button**: Use the play/pause button on the iPod wheel to toggle between song details and Spotify playback
+  - Press play to show the Spotify embed player
+  - Press pause to return to the song details view
+- **Spotify Integration**: Songs with Spotify URLs can be played directly in the app
+  - **Note**: Full song playback requires being signed into Spotify
+  - Without Spotify authentication, only 30-second previews will be available
+  - Sign in to your Spotify account to enable full song playback

 ### Songs Table
 - **Sortable Columns**: Click column headers to sort by title, artist, album, or year
 - **Add/Remove Buttons**: Each row has a + button that transforms to a - button when the song is in the dashboard